 How long will they last?

-These black sesame cookies can be stored for up to 4 days at room temperature in an airtight container.
+- Room temperature - Store for up to 4 days in an airtight container.

 Helpful tips